strexp/kb/docs/bgp-community.md

 | (OURASN, 5, 4)      | Path Prepend x4                             |
 | (OURASN, 5, 5)      | Path Prepend x5                             |

-## Internal Community

-> These communities are used internally in our networks and SHALL NOT be exposed to outside networks.

 ### 4: Peer Type Indicator

 | Community           | Description                                 |